ILIAS-eLearning/ILIAS/docs/configuration/install.md

 composer install --no-dev
 ```

+This requires that the php dependency manager [composer](https://getcomposer.org/)
+is available in your $PATH.

 The files SHOULD be owned by your webserver user/group (e.g. ```www-data``` or
 ```apache```) the mode SHOULD be 644 for files and 755 for directories.